brenocrs/brenocrs.github.io/_posts/2020-08-04-Hello-World-!.md

 ---
 layout: post
 title:  "Hello World !"
+subtitle: "This is my Firts blog post, please be kind =)"
 categories: about
 date:   2020-08-04 22:45:15 -0300
 ---
-This is my Firts blog post, please be kind =)

 ```python
 import sys
 if sys.argv[1] == 'hi':